CALL GREG BAKER EXTERIOR RESIDENTIAL PAINTING

 - Communication.
 I like to get feedback from the customer during the course of the job and at the conclusion.
 I want to know if you the customer are comfortable with our service or if you have concerns that need to be addressed.
 At the conclusion of the service I will have personally reviewed the job several times before I ask you the customer to do a walk around.

 The process that I just describe to you is standard practice that we use on every home with our exterior painting services.
 It has been developed thru many years of trial and error.
 The end result is a smooth, efficient, quality, clean, and long lasting paint job that both you the customer, and I can be proud of.

 Ask yourself this important question.
 Do I think I will receive this same high level of conscientious work from other residential painting companies?
-We take Residential Exterior House Painting seriously.
+I hope we can be of service to you.